"Premium Stripper "

 Including epoxies, acrylics, urethanes

-Removes stains in the same process
+Removes most stains in the same process

 Not sure if an Aldon product is right for you?
 Good!
 You never know if the results will be exactly what you expect until you try it on your project.
 Order samples and eliminate the guesswork.
 See label reproduction below for application instructions.